so1icitx/Hacking-Notes/BlueTeam/SysAdmin/HTTP/SecurityHeaders/README.md

 # HTTP Security Headers: In-Depth Guide

 ## Overview
 HTTP security headers are response headers sent by a web server to instruct browsers on how to handle content securely, mitigating common web vulnerabilities like cross-site scripting (XSS), clickjacking, and man-in-the-middle (MITM) attacks.
 They act as a browser-enforced rulebook, controlling script execution, connection protocols, and resource access without altering application logic.
-However, not every missing header is a critical vulnerability—context matters.
+However, not every missing header is a critical vulnerability, context matters.

 ![HTTP Headers Flow](screenshots/1.png)